DanielHauge/DBEX9/README.md

 - Endorsements of depth four.
 - Endorsements of depth five.
 - All persons that has a specific job
-- All persons that has a speicifc name
+- All persons that has a specific name
+- All persons that has a specific birthday.
 - All persons that has a specific ammount of people they endorse.
 - All persons that has a specific amount of endorsments.